 Considering the mass success Larian Studios had with Divinity: Original Sin and Divinity: Original Sin 2, it's no wonder that fans hoped they would be the studio behind the next Baldur's Gate title.
 Unfortunately, this will not happen as Larian Studios have confirmed that they are not working on a Baldur's Gate title and they didn't purchase the IP in order to work on such a game.
 On top of that, the studio's full attention is on Project Gustav at the moment.

 The fact that they weren't working on Baldur's Gate 3 threw many fans in despair as they gave up hope they would see another entry in their beloved franchise.
-This may not be the case though, as Brian Fargo tweeted that he "knows who is working on BG3 ".
+This may not be the case though, as Brian Fargo tweeted that he " ".

 To connect the dots for gamers that might not remember the ancient history that happened some 35 to 20 years ago, Brian Fargo is one of the founders of Interplay, which had a subsidiary named Black Isle Studios that happened to be the developer of the original Baldur's Gate.

 Some fans may have misunderstood Fargo's statement for a confirmation that Larian was working on the title, which prompted the company to release the aforementioned statement where they denied any connection to the IP.